-The survey also showed that more Americans didn’t only experiment with drugs, but equally tried cocaine and pot for the first time at a very young age – compared to the citizens of other countries.
+The survey also showed that more Americans didn’t only experiment with drugs.
+But equally tried cocaine and pot for the first time at a very young age.
+Compared to the citizens of other countries.
 More than 20 percent of Americans are reported to be trying marijuana by the age of 15 and about 3% had taken cocaine at the same age.
 These percentages skyrocketed to 54 percent and 16 percent respectively, by the time they are 21.
-That percentage is not coming as a surprise, says a psychiatry professor and expert on drugs at the Yale University School of Medicine, Dr. Richard Schottenfeld, since peer-pressure has a large effect on the prevalence of drug use.
+That percentage is not coming as a surprise.
+Says a psychiatry professor and expert on drugs at the Yale University School of Medicine.
+Dr. Richard Schottenfeld, since peer pressure has a large effect on the prevalence of drug use.

 However, this discovery of the new survey does not fairly show the failure or success of any drug policy.
-The survey was based on whether people had used drugs at a point in their lives – it didn’t mention or ask anything about usage.
-“For drug policy, what you look at is regular use,” says a spokesman for the United States Office of National Drug Control Policy, Tom Riley.
+The survey was based on whether people had used drugs at a point in their lives.
+It didn’t mention or ask anything about usage.
+“For drug policy, what you look at is regular use”. says a spokesman for the United States Office of National Drug Control Policy, Tom Riley.
 “Somebody having tried pot in 1968 in college doesn’t really have much to do with what the current drug use picture in the U.S. is.”

 The study which is ongoing, surveyed over 86,000 people in seventeen countries.
 Is part of a bigger project through the WHO’s (World Health Organization) World Mental Health Survey Initiative.
 More research about worldwide drug use frequency and new data from more countries will be released later in the future.